openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-**Overloading** is the situation when a compilation unit has access to several functions with the same names (with no regard to where such functions are declared).
+**Overloading** is the situation that a compilation unit has access to several functions with the same names (regardless of where such functions are declared).
 The code can use all such functions if they have distinguishable signatures (i.e., the functions are not override-equivalent):

 .. code-block:: typescript
    :linenos: